tevfikturkoglu/MMM-Hotword/README.md

     },
     autostart: true              // if 'false', this module will wait for 'HOTWORD_RESUME' notification to start hotwords detection at the beginning.
     autorestart: false          // You can set this 'true' when you want this module to go back to listening mode automatically again after hotword is detected.
 But use this carefully when your other modules are using microphone or speaker.
+    testMic: false, //If set as true, You can test whether Mic device is working properly.
   }
 },